kithmina1999/worklenz-astro/src/content/blog/slack-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [remember-the-milk-alternative, visor-alternative, openproject-alternative, forecast-alternative]
+related: [ifttt-self-hosted-alternative, discord-self-hosted-alternative, loom-self-hosted-alternative, asana-self-hosted-alternative]
 ---